Cyfrin/diverge-converge-audit/Diverge-Converge Audit Model.md

 #### Outputs

 The output of this phase is the Audit Report V2.0, containing all findings.

+// Does the protocol team get access to this and make changes before the final phase?

 ### 4.2.3 Phase 3: Selective Competition